Yash08official/Javascript-Part-1-Basic/2_Core_Javascript/2_ES6_Features/1_JavaScript_keywords/Readme.md

 }
 ```

-The varaible which a have declare inside block is only accessible inside this block, you cannot access this varaible outside the block.
+The variable which a have declare inside block is only accessible inside this block, you cannot access this variable outside the block.
 You will get the output when you write it in a block and write

 ```
 console.log("Declare using LET keyword :",x);